mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 - Discussion (focus on interpersonal and agency)

-NOTE - I COULD BREAK THIS DOWN MORE TO HELP RESTRUCTURING?
-IT ONLINE IN THEMATIC ANALYSIS AT THE MO AN ON CARDS.

 ## Notes on things to add

-- GDP language used as lingua franca to problems solve / debug.
+- GDP language used as lingua franca to problems solve / debug. (is debugging in this chapter or not?)

 ## Chapter introduction